NaMoGenMo/2023/README.md

 ## The Goal

 Spend the month of November writing code that generates a movie of 40+ minutes.
-This is in the spirit of [National Novel Writing Month](http://nanowrimo.org/)This is in the spirit of National Novel Writing Month and the Academy's interesting [definition of a feature film](https://www.oscars.org/sites/oscars/files/93aa_rules.pdf) as 40 minutes.
+This is in the spirit of [National Novel Writing Month](http://nanowrimo.org/) and the Academy's interesting [definition of a feature film](https://www.oscars.org/sites/oscars/files/93aa_rules.pdf) as 40 minutes.

 ## The Rules